 Location: 112 Delano Drive (next to Strauss Hall)

 ULM Dental Hygiene Clinic

-The dental hygiene clinic is open to the public including ULM students and faculty.
-Treatments provided are: x-rays, deposit removal and polishing, sealants, flouride, nutritional assessment and oral cancer screenings.
-The clinic is located in Caldwell Hall and appointments can be made by calling (318) 342-1616.
-A minimum fee is charged.
-A dentist is available in each clinic in the event a referral is needed for further dental treatment.
+The dental hygiene clinic is open to the public, including ULM students and faculty.
+Treatments provided are: x-rays, deposit removal and polishing, sealants, fluoride, nutritional assessment, and oral cancer screenings.
+The clinic is located in Caldwell Hall, and appointments can be made by calling (318) 342-1616.
+A minimalfee is charged.
+A dentist is available in each clinic to provide an examination and a referral if needed for further dental treatment.